Words and Photographs by Rory Anson

 LUTHIER ROGER GIFFIN CELEBRATES 50-YEARS OF BUILDING GUITARS FOR ROCK & ROLL’S ELITE

-I recently visited The Metropolitan Museum of Art in New York City and had an opportunity to check out Play It Loud: Instruments of Rock & Roll.
-This exhibit offers visitors a rare glimpse at a variety of historic instruments and memorabilia spanning the history of the genre.
+In 2019 I visited The Metropolitan Museum of Art in New York City and had an opportunity to check out Play It Loud: Instruments of Rock & Roll.
+This exhibit offers visitors a rare glimpse at various historical instruments and memorabilia spanning the genre’s history.
 Items range from Keith Moon’s “Pictures of Lily” drumkit to one of Ravi Shankar’s sitars to the jagged lines of Lady Gaga’s futuristic “ARTPOP” piano.
 But it’s the guitars that are the real draw.

 Eric Clapton’s iconic “Blackie” Stratocaster, Jimmy Page’s legendary “Number One” Les Paul, and Eddie Van Halen’s haphazard “Frankenstein” are prominently featured among the over 130 instruments on display.
 This “Holy Trinity” of electric guitars are presented with an unobstructed 360° view, allowing us guitar-nerds the ability to scrutinize every tiny detail from lacquer checks and buckle rash to funky homemade paint jobs and cigarette-scarred headstocks (ahem, Edward).